TamimEhsan/interview-questions-bangladesh/README.md

 <details>
 <summary>
-[SWE] Given two binary tree.
+Given two binary tree.
 Check if they are identical [not isomorphism]
 </summary>
 <br>
 [Answer]